dSyncro/dSyncro/README.md

 * 🔭 I’m currently working on several projects of different kind, from web apps to compilers.
 * 🌱 I’m currently learning [OpenGL](https://www.opengl.org/).
-* 👯 I’m looking to collaborate on ...
+* 👯 I’m looking to collaborate on everything I am capable of!
 * 🤔 I’m looking for help with basically every public repository you see [there](https://github.com/dSyncro/).
 * 💬 Ask me about anything if you need.
 Or maybe just contact me to chat!
 * 📫 You can reach me by any of the contact listed [here](#find-me-on).
 * 😄 Pronouns: *He* / *His*.
 Well, actually while talking I think *You* is enought...
-* ⚡ Fun fact: ...
+* ⚡ Fun fact: I have lost way too much time to write this.

 [![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=dSyncro&layout=compact)](https://github.com/dSyncro/github-readme-stats)